er345ssdlh/ozhera-site/src/en/docs/deployment.md

 ##### OzHera-Nacos

-It is the configuration and registration center inside the ozhera cluster.
+It is the configuration and registration center inside the Apache OzHera(Incubating) cluster.
 This cluster is recommended to use the yaml creation method.
 If the business needs to provide Nacos by itself, please provide the Nacos version 1.x first.

 - If you need k8s to automatically set up a Nacos: